AElfProject/aelf-docs/docs/quick-start/developers/expense-tracker/index.md

 #### Define Contract States

-The implementation of the Expense Tracker app state inside file `src/ExpenseTrackerState.cs` is as follows:
+The implementation of the Expense Tracker smart contract state inside file `src/ExpenseTrackerState.cs` is as follows:

 ```csharp title="src/ExpenseTrackerState.cs"
 using AElf.Sdk.CSharp.State;